automenta/notention2/README.md

   optimization.
 - **Boot Value**: Adds ~50-100 LOC but multiplies capability, making v5 a programming powerhouse from tick one.

-This seed now packs a dense toolkit—computational, analytical, and structural—ensuring Netention v5 is not just viable but a formidable, self-evolving system right out of the gate.
+This seed now packs a dense toolkit—computational, analytical, and structural—ensuring Netention is not just viable but a formidable, self-evolving system right out of the gate.

-Below, I’ll enhance the **Netention v5** seed Note by integrating a **Testing** feature—specifically tools for creating and running unit tests—to ensure functionality persists as the system evolves.
+Below, I’ll enhance the **Netention** seed Note by integrating a **Testing** feature—specifically tools for creating and running unit tests—to ensure functionality persists as the system evolves.
 Unit tests will act as "temporary milestones" embedded in the graph, providing a living specification.
 I’ll also explore additional fundamental tools that combine powerfully with existing ones, focusing on terse pseudocode and tables for density.
 These additions maximize